DimitriTheoharatos/dsp/statistics/8-2-sampling_dist.md

 |100        | 0.20               | [1.696, 2.355]     |
 |1000       | 0.062              | [1.9, 2.103]       |

 As the sample size increases, the standard error of our estimator decreases and our confidence interval becomes more tightly bound.
-This makes intuitive sense, since as our sample size increase, we have more confidence that our sammple is an accurate representation of the population.
+This makes intuitive sense, since as our sample size increase, we have more confidence that our sample is an accurate representation of the population.
+Also, it seems that the population parameter, lambda, is within the confidence interval for each of the simulations.
 This is also depicted in the following plot:

 ![alt text](https://github.com/DimitriTheoharatos/dsp/blob/master/statistics/exercise_images/8-2_1.png)